rsdoiel/antenna/planet.md

 ---

-## Attack on Damascus church kills at least 25 people
+## Arrests after attack on Damascus church kills 25 people

 date: 2025-06-23, from: RTÉ News

-A shooting and bombing at a Damascus church during a packed service killed at least 25 people, authorities said.
+Authorities in Syria have made a number of arrests after an attack on a church in which the health ministry said that 25 people were killed and 63 injured.

 <br>